-The Press Centre is located by Foyer F on the yellow level 0 (ground floor) of the Austria Center Vienna (ACV) and is open from Monday 8 April to Friday 12 April 2019 from 8 am to 6 pm.
+The Press Centre is located by Foyer F on the yellow level 0 (ground floor) of the Austria Center Vienna (ACV) and is open from Monday 8 April to Friday 12 April 2019 from 8 am to 6 pm every day except Friday, when we close at 4pm.
 On Sunday 7 April, media participants are welcome to attend the EGU General Assembly opening reception, which takes place in the late afternoon in Foyer E of the ACV.

 A press-dedicated wireless LAN and LAN cables are available at the Press Centre.
 We also provide complimentary breakfast, lunch and afternoon snacks, as well as coffee, tea and soft drinks, for media participants from Monday to Friday.